MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M00_Validate_Lab_Environment.md

 1. You may **wait at least 3 hours before using the CI/CD capabilities** so that the new settings are reflected in the backend.
 Otherwise, you will still see the message *"No hosted parallelism has been purchased or granted"*.

-## Instructions to create the sample Azure DevOps project (you only have to do this once)
+## Instructions to create and configure the Azure DevOps project (you only have to do this once)

 > **Note**: make sure you completed the steps to create your Azure DevOps Organization before continuing with these steps.

 To follow all lab instructions, you'll need set up a new Azure DevOps project, create a repository that's based on the [eShopOnWeb](https://github.com/MicrosoftLearning/eShopOnWeb) application, and create a service connection to your Azure subscription.

-### Create and configure the team project
+### Create the team project

 First, you'll create an **eShopOnWeb** Azure DevOps project to be used by several labs.